 It’s easy to do if you have the right software and know how to use it.
 It can save you anywhere from 10-30% on construction costs.
 It’s really a no-brainer, IF it’s the focal point for the entire Pre-Construction and design process right from the start.

-The Value Engineering Process
+3-Step Value Engineering Process

 There are just three steps in any well-designed VE process, and the important thing to know here is that it’s simply not possible to deliver all three steps without the commitment from the Construction service provider to both complete Transparency in estimating and invoicing, as well as an entire business model dedicated to the principle of client advocacy.